zekarias-tilahun/deepred/README.md

 Learning rate.
 Default is 0.0001

 `--reg-cof:`
-A regularization coefficient to avoid collapse into a subspace or gamma in the paper.
+A regularization coefficient to avoid collapse into a subspace or $\gamma$ in the paper.
 Default is 0.7

 `--dropout:`
 A dropout rate to avoid overfitting.
 Default is 0.5